felipe199903/Ubuntu-post_install/README.md

 # Post-installation of Ubuntu

-Scripts to Automate Ubuntu Post Install
+Scripts to automate Ubuntu Post Install

-# Whats on each script?
-Ubuntu post install script
+# How to use
 ```
 wget https://github.com/felipe199903/Ubuntu-post_install/blob/master/post-install.sh
 ```